 inspecting the BUILD file to understand what a target’s restrictions are.

-Prefer declaring third party dependencies as remote repositories in the WORKSPACE file.
-If it's
+- Either declare them as remote repositories in the WORKSPACE file.

 Everything should be built from source whenever possible.
 Generally this means that, instead of